culurciello/theOrb/README.md

 An AI knowledge agent.

-- User uploads documents into collections.
+- User uploads documents into collections
-- User can chat with LLM.
-Every responses is verified against the user data, collections, knowledge.
+- User can chat with multiple LLMs
+- collections can be included into chats
+- uses a database to store documents, collection and embedding of documents
+- data from the collection that is similar to the user prompts is used in the chat conversations

 ## Interface